Home

 Technical Analysis Verifies Feasibility and Safety of Storing Water

 Since the project must successfully coexist in the complex Delta ecosystem, which is home to the major export facilities of the state and federal water projects, fish and wildlife resources, and a multitude of local interests, great care has been taken to ensure that neighboring islands and levees will not be affected.
 Since acquiring the property, the project proponents have conducted extensive discussions with neighboring reclamation districts and landowners to address issues of local concern.
 In designing the proposed project, a team of leading engineering experts and firms evaluated the plans to ensure the feasibility and safety of storing water on the islands.
 And, as part of the environmental review process, the SWRCB and U.S. Army Corps of Engineers independently verified this effort.
-The project’s design and construction will include a comprehensive seepage control and monitoring program, with an extensive system of monitoring and interceptor wells on the reservoir islands and surrounding land, to prevent any potential impacts to neighboring islands.
-Should any seepage be detected, the project will quickly resolve the problem, alter operations, or cease water storage on the reservoir island.
+In addition, the CALFED Integrated Storage Investigation (ISI) under the direction of the Department of Water Resources completed an extensive feasibility study in 2004 that also confirmed the technical feasibility of the project.

 - Top -